alahiff/Simtrack-Testing/README.md

-# Simtrack-Testing
+# Simvue-Testing
-Testing out the logging, model building and inference features of Simtrack
+Testing out the logging, model building and inference features of Simvue